Uniform negative immersions and the coherence of one-relator groups: Irreducible complexes

-The property of negative immersions for one-relator groups was characterised in \cite{louder-wilton2}.
+To prove the converse, assume that $X$ satisfies Definition \ref{def: Negative immersions}, and proceed by induction on the number of 2-cells of $Y$.
+Since $\chi(Y)\geq 0$, $Y$ is reducible by assumption, and Proposition \ref{prop: Whitehead} applies.
+Items (i) and (ii) of the proposition correspond to the base cases of the induction where $Y$ is a point, a circle or a disc.
+If item (iii) of Proposition \ref{prop: Whitehead} applies, then $Y$ unfolds to a 2-complex $Y'$ with a locally separating vertex $v$.
+Cutting along $v$ yields a (possibly disconnected) new 2-complex $Y'_1$, which folds to a 2-complex $Y_1$ immersing into $Y$ with $\chi(Y_1)=\chi(Y)+1$.
+Repeating this process $n$ times leads to a sequence of immersed 2-complexes

+with $\chi(Y_n)=\chi(Y)+n\geq n$, each with the same number of 2-cells as $Y$.
+Note that, for each $n$, $Y$ is Nielsen equivalent to the result of wedging $Y_n$ to a graph.

+For large enough $n$, $Y_n$ must have a free face.
+Indeed, let $m$ be the number of 2-cells of $Y$ and let $l$ be their total edge length.
+Then, unless $Y_n$ has a free face, it has at most $l/2$ edges and hence, since every vertex has valence at least 2, it has at most $l/2$ vertices, so $\chi(Y_n)\leq l/2+m$.
+Therefore, $Y_n$ must have a free face for $n>l/2+m$, as claimed.
+Collapsing a free face in such a $Y_n$ produces a new 2-complex $Y'$ with $\chi(Y')\geq 0$ and with fewer 2-cells than $Y$.
+Now $Y'$ Nielsen reduces to a graph by induction, and hence so does $Y$, as required. \end{remark}

 Theorem \ref{thm: Negative immersions} gives a useful statement, but the following more precise statement is an immediate consequence of \cite[Lemma 6.11]{louder-wilton2}, after noticing that the proof of that result works equally well if immersions are replaced by branched immersions and $\chi$ is replaced by $\tau$.

 \begin{theorem} Let $X$ be the presentation complex of a torsion-free one-relator group $G=F/\ncl{w}$ with negative immersions.
 If $Y$ is a finite complex and $f:Y\to X$ is a branched immersion then either \begin{enumerate}[(i)] \item $\tau(Y)< 0$, or \item $Y$ is reducible. \end{enumerate} \end{theorem}